oneclick/rubyinstaller2/resources/ssl/README-SSL.md

 The default CA list can be overwritten by the environment variable `SSL_CERT_FILE` .
 It should point to the absolute path of a valid pem file.
-Setting this variable disabled the list bundled with RubyInstaller2.
+Setting this variable disables the CA list bundled with RubyInstaller2.

 Addition of certificate to the default CA list
 ----------------------------------------------

-Additional certificates shall be stored in `<install-path>/ssl/certs/` in pem format.
+Additional certificates shall be stored in `<install-path>/ssl/certs/<yourfile>.pem` in pem format.
+Each pem file may contain several certificates.
-In order to activate the certificate(s) for CA lookup, the certificate must use a OpenSSL-hashed filename.
+The pem files must be activated for CA lookup by using a OpenSSL-hashed filename.
-Run `<install-path>/ssl/certs/c_rehash.rb` to generate these hash files.
+There is a helper script in `<install-path>/ssl/certs/c_rehash.rb` to generate these hash files.
-Usually double clicking `c_rehash.rb` does the trick.
+Just double click `c_rehash.rb` to activate all pem files in the directory.